Posted on December 4, 2017 in ATSC News

-With FCC approval of Next Gen TV powered by ATSC 3.0, Sinclair Broadcast Group and its subsidiary ONE Media announced that they intend to “fully deploy ATSC 3.0 on Sinclair’s stations nationwide.”
+With FCC approval of Next Gen TV powered by ATSC 3.0, Sinclair Broadcast Group and its subsidiary ONE Media announced they intend to “fully deploy ATSC 3.0 on Sinclair’s stations nationwide.”

 Sinclair praised the benefits of the new digital standard that “will dramatically improve television pictures and sound and, for the first time, be receivable on mobile devices, over-the-air for free.”
 The Internet Protocol-based standard will seamlessly merge broadcast signals with Internet-based content and also enable multiple new data transmission business opportunities for broadcasters, the company said.